Introduction

 As a special purpose vehicle established solely to deliver the City Rail Link Project, CRL Ltd will not own, operate, or maintain assets which are completed and delivered under the various Project contracts.

-The majority of infrastructure assets will be handed over following Practical Completion of C3.
-However, as of 30 June 2024, CRL Ltd has already transferred 19 assets with a combined asset value of $721 million (including most of the early works contracts: C6, the Ōtāhuhu and Strand portions of C8, C1 station works at Waitematā, C2 urban realm, and the NAL Down Main and Up Main) to five different asset recipients.
+The majority of infrastructure assets will be handed over at Practical Completion of C3.
+CRL Ltd has already transferred assets, including most of the early works contracts: C6, the Ōtāhuhu, Strand portions of C8, C1 station works at Waitematā, C2 urban realm, and the NAL Down Main and Newmarket and Up Main to five different asset recipients.

 To achieve transfer of an asset, all documentation relating to that asset must be provided to the ultimate asset recipient to assist with the future operation and management of that asset.
 Documentation may include, for example, design drawings, operation and management manuals, contractor completion certificates, product and workmanship guarantees, and safety assurance reports.